emilations/odin-Battleship/README.md

 The app was designed using the MVC approach.
 It consists of control.js view.js and factory.js.

 factory.js script contains the shipFactory, gameboardFactory and player factory.
-As the name suggests, these are factory functions required to build the main gameboard and player.
+As the name suggests, these are factory functions required to build the main objects of the application.